gpham-dev/CosmicPath/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
 3. Run `Planet_Simulation.py` to launch the simulation and watch the planets move!

+**Note:** Neptune will take approximately 3 minutes in the simulation to complete one orbit due to its large orbital distance and slower orbital velocity.